quarkslab/irma/README.md

 Create an account for Ansible provisioning, or use one which has already been created.
 For speed up provisioning, you can:

-- Authorize you SSH key for password less authentication (optional):
+- Authorize you SSH key for password-less authentication (optional):

   ```
   *On your local machine*
   $ ssh-copy-id user@hostname # -i if you want to select your identity file
   ```

-- If you don’t want to have to type your password for sudo command execution, add your user to sudoers, using `visudo` command (optional):
+- If you don’t want to have to type your password for `sudo` command execution, add your user to sudoers, using `visudo` command (optional):

   ```